Nicaragua Population Pyramid (2025)

 Nicaragua Demographics

-The median age has dramatically increased by 10.9 years since 1970, showing rapid population aging
+The median age has increased by 8.6 years since 1970, reflecting Nicaragua's demographic transition in Central America

 Historical Demographic Changes